lexiom/dotfiles/nix/README.md

     self,
     nixpkgs,
   }: {
-    # let & in are sections where we define local variables
+    # let & in are the places where we define local variables
-    # we import the nixpkgs object (which we got from the function's arguments)
+    # import the nixpkgs object specified in the function's arguments
     packages."x86_64-linux" = let
       pkgs = import nixpkgs {
         system = "x86_64-linux";